 Roasted Butternut Squash Soup is thick, creamy and bursting with fall flavors.
 It’s a comforting soup that will warm you up on a chilly day.
 Butternut squash is a wonderful ingredient because it is high in beta-carotene (Vitamin A), antioxidants and fiber.
+For more information on the health benefits of butternut squash check out my Sweet Autumn Salad recipe.
 If you want to save time you don’t have to roast the veggies but I would recommend it because it really adds to the flavor.

 First, gather your veggies and start chopping.
 I picked up a ginormous squash from the market so I only used about a third of it and froze the rest in cubes, all ready to be cooked in another delicious recipe.

 The best way to cut your butternut squash is to first cut off the ends.

 And finally cut the butternut squash in half with a very sharp knife, scoop out the seeds and cut it into cubes.

 Now grab the olive oil and spices - cinnamon, nutmeg, ginger and cloves.

 Place the butternut squash, leeks, celery, onion, carrots and garlic in a bowl, coat with olive oil, sprinkle with cinnamon, nutmeg, ginger and cloves and toss to combine.

 Roast the veggies on a baking sheet at 400 degrees for 25min, or until browned.

 Once the veggies are golden brown, transfer them into a large pot and add the bay leaf, thyme, rosemary, maple syrup, vegetable stock and cider vinegar.
 Bring to a boil, then lower the heat and simmer for 30min.